prashantgupta24/activity-tracker/README.md

 - Pull based

 The `push` based ones are those that push to the `tracker` object when an activity happened.
-An example is the `mouseClickHander`.
-Whenever a mouse click happens, it sends the `activity` to the `tracker` object.
+Examples are the `mouseClickHander` and `machineSleepHandler`.
+Whenever a mouse-click/machine-sleep happens, it sends the `activity` to the `tracker` object.

 The `pull` based ones are those that the `tracker` has to ask the handler to know if there was any activity happening at that moment.
-Examples is `mouseCursorHandler`.
+Examples are `mouseCursorHandler` and `screenChangeHandler`.
 The `asking` is done through the `Trigger` function implemented by handlers.

 It is up to you to define how to implement the handler.
 Some make sense to be pull based, since it is going to be memory intensive to make the mouse cursor movement handler push-based.
 It made sense to make it `pull` based.